IbnuEyni/iCog-Labs/work_tasks/resume_neo4j_knowledge_graph/README.md

-# Neo4j Projects: Resume Graph & Social Network App
+# Neo4j Projects: Resume Graph

 This repository includes two distinct projects utilizing Neo4j and Python: a Neo4j Resume Graph and a Neo4j Social Network Application.
 The first project transforms a resume into a Neo4j knowledge graph, while the second develops a social network application with CLI interactions.